Raspberry Low Calorie Pancakes – Berry Bonanza

 These stellar raspberry low calorie pancakes are pretty flexible and perfect for any brunch.
 You’ll just have to try them out and see!

-But hey, if you don’t want to make things too complicated, the current recipe is low enough in calories already in our humble opinion.
+But hey, if you don’t want to make things too complicated, the current recipe is low enough in calories already in our humble opinion (they’re one of our favorite 300 calorie breakfasts actually!).

-- Blend the egg, raw oats, ¼ cup of yogurt, baking powder, baking soda, salt, vanilla extract, AP flour and water until you have an homogenous batter.
+- Blend the egg, raw oats, yogurt, baking powder, baking soda, salt, vanilla extract, flour and water until you have an homogenous batter.1 egg, ½ cup rolled oats, ¼ cup low fat Greek yogurt, ½ tsp baking powder, ¼ tsp baking soda, Salt to taste, ½ tsp vanilla extract, 2 tbsp wholegrain flour, 1 tbsp water

 - Pour the batter into a small bowl and fold in the raspberries.